 - Senna Syrup 5mL from Lohxa LLC (Jan.
 12)

 Don’t have any of these medications around?
 It’s still a good idea to check if anything else in your medicine cabinet may be putting you at risk.
 Here’s how.

 Check out the FDA Recalls list

-Luckily, you don’t have to do too much heavy lifting to find out about drug recalls.
+You don’t have to do too much heavy lifting to find out about drug recalls.
 Whenever there’s a defective drug product on the market, it goes on this list.